What’s special about The Menninger Clinic?

 What’s the process for checking myself out of the hospital if I should choose to leave before treatment is complete?

 Because our patients are admitted voluntarily, they may request discharge at any time, even if the treatment team doesn’t yet recommend it.
 Adult patients, or in the case of minors their parent or guardian, must request a discharge in writing.
-The request is reviewed by the patient’s psychiatrist, who is responsible for determining if the patient can be discharged safely or if the patient meets legal criteria for continuing hospitalization in order to keep the individual safe.
+The request is reviewed within four hours by the patient’s psychiatrist, who is responsible for determining if the patient can be discharged safely or if the patient meets legal criteria for continuing hospitalization in order to keep the individual safe.

 What are visiting hours?